nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Nivo AJAX Search for WooCommerce.
+Initial release of Live AJAX Search for WooCommerce.
 Install to add real-time product search functionality to your WooCommerce store.

 == Additional Info ==